 Ohio 4-H membership is based on a child's age and grade as of January 1 of the current project year.
 Eligibility for Cloverbud participation begins when a child is enrolled in Kindergarten and is five years old.
 Eligibility for participation in 4-H projects and competitive events begins when a child is age 8 and in the 3rd grade.
 Any youth age 9 or above is eligible for project membership, regardless of grade level.
 Membership requires enrollment in an authorized Ohio 4-H club or group under the direction of an OSU Extension professional or an approved adult volunteer.
 A youth’s 4-H eligibility ends December 31 the year he or she turns 19.
 Joining Ohio 4-H is a privilege and responsibility for individuals and is subject to the Ohio 4-H Code of Conduct and applicable policies of The Ohio State University.

-4-H projects are specific areas of planned experiences, such as training pets, making clothing, growing plants and building rockets.
+4-H projects are specific areas of planned experiences, such as training pets, making clothing, growing plants, and building rockets.
 4-H projects are in-depth learning experiences for 4-H members.
-Approximately 200 projects are currently available, with project literature written by faculty members of The Ohio State University.
+Approximately 200 projects are currently available, with project literature written by The Ohio State University faculty members.

-Mahoning County 4-H open enrollment period is January 1 to March 15 of each year.
-During this time all members, volunteers, and clubs must submit new enrollment or re-enrollment information to the County Extension Office.
+Mahoning County 4-H's open enrollment period is January 1 to March 15 of each year.
+During this time all members, volunteers, and clubs must submit new enrollment or re-enrollment information to the Mahoning County Extension Office online at v2.4honline.com.
 By April 1 all 4-H members must submit their completed enrollment paperwork, permission forms for any required activities (dogs, horses, shooting sports), information as to which club(s) they are enrolling in, and a selection of project(s) for that year.

 Members are always welcome to join 4-H, no matter what time of the year it is.
 However, full membership rights are only conferred on members who join before the enrollment deadline for that calendar year.
 Members who join after the enrollment deadline cannot be voting members, cannot take 4-H projects, and cannot compete at the county or state level as a 4-H member.
 However, these members can still participate in club meetings, club activities, club fundraisers, etc.

 Once members are registered with a club they are required to complete that 4-H year with that club.
-In rare cases club members may be allowed to transfer membership; for instance, if the member's original club goes inactive.
-In that case, the 4-H Extension Educator would work with the youth to get them and their projects transfered to a new and appropriate club.
+In rare cases, club members may be allowed to transfer membership; for instance, if the member's original club goes inactive.
+In that case, the 4-H Extension Educator would work with the youth to get them and their projects transferred to a new and appropriate club.

 Some clubs meet every week for several months while some meet once or twice a month all year long.
 This depends on the club, what its members want to do and the time advisors have available.
 The most important thing is to schedule meeting times so members and their families can remember and include them in their schedules.